npgsql/npgsql/doc/copy.md

 ## Raw Binary COPY

-In this mode, data transfer is binary, but Npgsql does not encoding or decoding whatsoever - data is exposed as a raw .NET Stream.
+In this mode, data transfer is binary, but Npgsql does no encoding or decoding whatsoever - data is exposed as a raw .NET Stream.
 This mode makes sense only for bulk data and restore a table: the table is saved as a blob, which can later be restored.
 If you need to actually make sense of the data, you should be using regular binary mode instead (not raw).